2023 Best Value Information Technology Associate Degree Schools in the Southwest Region

 The average tuition and fees for an out-of-state undergraduate student at Strayer University - Texas are $13,515 a year.
 IT majors at Strayer University - Texas take out an average of $27,968 in student loans while working on their Associate Degree.

-Pima Community College landed the #8 spot in the 2023 rankings for the best value associate degree information technology programs.
-Located in the city of Tucson, Pima County Community College District is a public college with a fairly large student population.
+Pima Community College came in at #8 in this year’s edition of the Best Value Information Technology Associate Degree Schools in the Southwest Region ranking.
+Located in the large city of Tucson, Pima County Community College District is a public school with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at Pima County Community College District are $7,566 a year.

-University of Advancing Technology did quite well in this year’s ranking of the best places for information technology students to get a associate degree.
-It came in at #9 on the list.
-Located in the medium-sized city of Tempe, University of Advancing Technology is a private for-profit school with a fairly small student population.
+University of Advancing Technology came in at #9 in this year’s edition of the Best Value Information Technology Associate Degree Schools in the Southwest Region ranking.
+Located in the midsize city of Tempe, University of Advancing Technology is a private for-profit school with a fairly small student population.

-Explore the best information technology schools for a specific state in the Southwest region.
+Explore the best information technology colleges for a specific state in the Southwest region.

 One of 10 majors within the area of study, information technology has other similar majors worth exploring.